Multi-parameter singular Radon transforms II: the L^p theory: Some special single-parameter operators

 \subsection{When the vector fields do not span}

 In this section, we complete the proof of Theorems \ref{ThmSingleParamSingInt} and \ref{ThmSingleParamMax} by proving the case when $X_1,\ldots, X_q$ do not span the tangent space.
 The idea, as outlined in Remark \ref{RmkSingleParamHomogType}, is to use the fact that the involutive distribution generated by $X_1,\ldots, X_q$ is finitely generated as a $C^\infty$ module.
 In fact, in light of $\sD\q( \K, \q[0,1\w], \Omega, \xi\w)$, $X_1,\ldots, X_q$ are generators of this distribution (as a $C^\infty$ module).
+Because of this, the classical Frobenius theorem applies to foliate the ambient space into leaves; $X_1,\ldots, X_q$ spanning the tangent space to each leaf.
 The goal is to apply the theory of Section \ref{SectionCZSpan} to each leaf.
 We will be able to do this by utilizing the coordinate charts on each leaf given to us by Theorem \ref{ThmMainCCThm}.

 Let $n_0\q( x\w) = \dim\Span{X_1\q( x\w),\ldots X_q\q( x\w)}$.
 Then, there exist $\eta_1, \xi_1>0$ such that for each $x\in \K$, we obtain a map

 as in Theorem \ref{ThmMainCCThm}, by applying Theorem \ref{ThmMainCCThm} to the vector fields $\q( Z,\dt\w) =\q( X,d\w)$.